Texas-Tim/SignUpSheet/README.md

 **MaxTeamSize**: Maximum number of participants per team, default of 4

 **MaxTeams**: Maximum number of teams you expect at the event.
 This should be the number of attendees that have registered divided by 4 (or max team size)

-**SESVerifiedEmail**: Email verified in SES that you will use as a source Sender to pass messages to participants

 **SourceBucket**: Bucket you're storing the website files in.
 I used the same bucket as the Lambda files